yongcong1/steamChecker/README.md

 ## Steam api key

-Go to `https://steamcommunity.com/dev/apikey` to get your steam api key, afterwards navigate to `src/app/config/config.component.ts` and replace the key value with your api key.
+Go to `https://steamcommunity.com/dev/apikey` to get your steam api key, afterwards navigate to `src/assets/apiKey.json` and replace the `apikey` value with your api key.

 ## required packages